Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Narrative Songs – Love Songs

-representation, by whether what is interesting is the text, the melody, the way of singing, the quality of the recording or possibly by the fact that we have to do with the only extant recording of a particular song.
-Some of the currently known narrative love songs used to be sung by the side of a dead person lying in state, above all the so-called farewell songs, while song originating predominantly in North-Eastern Styria, occasioned by tragic event_s such as murders or manslaughter’s, disasters and so forth, changed from songs sung at a death to narrative songs, e.g. Murder out of Jealousy.
-The selection here follows the same criteria as applied for the book SLP IV, which includes all the variants till 1996 and not merely to 1970, as is the case with the first three Books, and so the present CD has a great many more recent recordings to offer.
-Some of these songs are today still heard when people come together and sing; we have therefore included quite a few variants recorded in 1995 or 1996, which testify that the folk song is still alive in the memory of its singers on our own days.
+Narrative love songs are sung on most various occasions; at times they were sung by young male groups, or by mixed groups, and also by individual female singers.
+Our selection has therefore included songs for both multi-part, two-part, and one-part singing.
+We have opted for as much regional representation as possible, our selection based on whether the text, the melody, the way of singing, the quality of the recording is interesting, or whether the variant is the only available recording of the song.
+Some of the currently-known narrative love songs used to be sung by the side of a dead person lying in state, above all the so-called farewell songs, while song originating predominantly in North-Eastern Styria, occasioned by tragic events such as murders or manslaughter’s, disasters and so forth, changed from songs sung at a death to narrative songs, e.g. the song “Murder out of Jealousy.”
+The selection here follows the same criteria as applied for the book SLP IV, which includes all the variants till 1996 and not merely to 1970, as is the case with the first three books.
+As such, the present audio publication has a great many more recent recordings to offer.
+Some of these songs are still heard today when people come together and sing.
+We have therefore included quite a few variants recorded in 1995 or 1996, which testify that the folk song is still alive in the memory of its singers in our own times.

 dr. Marjetka Golež, mag.
 Robert Vrčon